 Specifications as mail

-Who needs to describe User Stories in Azure Boards, Confluence, Trello or JetBrains Space when you can write the specifications directly in an email?
+Who needs to describe User Stories in Azure Boards, Confluence, Trello, or JetBrains Space when you can write the specifications directly in an email?

-You will not have to struggle to fill all the mandatory fields of a work item, organize the work to do in epics, features, user stories or whatever, with an email you can write the specifications any way you like.
+You will not have to struggle to fill all the mandatory fields of a work item, organize the work to do in epics, features, user stories, or whatever, with an email you can write the specifications any way you like.
 People can respond to your email with additional requests or questions, and by grouping your emails by conversation you will always be able to find what has been "specified" on a topic.
-Your mail box is your source control where you will find the entire history of what has been said or decided in a project.
-Moreover using specifications as mail values people with organized mail boxes: the ability to quickly find the email conversation that contains the specification you are looking for becomes a necessary skill.
+Your mailbox is your source control where you will find the entire history of what has been said or decided in a project.
+Moreover using specifications as mail values people with organized mailboxes: the ability to quickly find the email conversation that contains the specification you are looking for becomes a necessary skill.

 Some people may say that it is quite difficult to track all the work there is to do just by using emails.
 But that is not true, be sure that when it is important work, even if it is buried deep in a conversation of your mailbox there will always be someone to unearth the topic or feature specified in this conversation.
 When you use specifications as mail, there is even a system to prioritize what is important.
-Actually you can prioritize items in three different ways:
+You can prioritize items in three different ways:

-Secondly, write your email all caps (especially useful to answer to your own email to tell everyone that the work you have asked for has not been done and you are not happy about it)
+Secondly, write your email in all caps (especially useful to answer your own email to tell everyone that the work you have asked for has not been done and you are not happy about it)

-And last but not least, add lots of additional recipients in your email, especially VIP in your company (always fun to make people nervous by including their line manager or their manager's manager in the conversation)
+And last but not least, add lots of additional recipients in your email, especially VIPs in your company (always fun to make people nervous by including their line manager or their manager's manager in the conversation)

 If you are more a Word person to write your specifications, you can always attach your Word specifications in the emails you exchange.
 This way you are still doing specifications as mail while using your favorite text editor.
-In that scenario, what happen generally is the following:
+In that scenario, what happens generally is the following:

-- You send a document by email to your colleagues with a version number in its name for instance
+- You send a document by email to your colleagues with a version number in its name for instance,